axarekma/CNN_bin/readme.md

 ### Tomography

 Example of a SXT reconstruction of a Human B-cell reconstructed with FBP (Ram-Lak).
-In this example, the net was trained simultainiously on all projection images.
+In this example, the net was trained simultaneously on all projection images.

 |Binned projections | CNN binned projections |
 | ---|---|